cerner/fhir.cerner.com/content/millennium/r4/clinical/diagnostics/diagnostic-report.md

 {:toc}

 ## Overview
-The DiagnosticReport resource typically provides a textual set of information and interpretation after performing a diagnostic service or procedure such as a Radiology or Pathology or Cardiology report.
-A diagnostic report is the set of information that is typically provided by a diagnostic service when investigations are complete.
-The information includes a mix of atomic results, text reports, images, and codes.
-The DiagnosticReport resource has information about the diagnostic report itself, and about the subject and, in the case of laboratory tests, the specimen of the report.
-Report conclusions can be expressed as a simple text blob, structured coded data or as an attached fully formatted report such as a PDF.
+The DiagnosticReport resource provides a set of information and interpretation following a diagnostic service or procedure such as a Radiology, Pathology, or Cardiology report.
+The DiagnosticReport resource will produce information about the diagnostic report itself, about the subject, and about the specimen of the report in the case of Laboratory tests.
+The information produced can include a mix of atomic results, textual reports, images, and codes, depending on the type(s) of diagnostic services being retrieved.

+Report conclusions can be expressed as a simple text blob, structured coded data, or as an attached fully formatted report (such as a PDF).
+This resource can retrieve reports of various `Status` types which may need to be considered for filtering purposes if only `Final` or `Corrected` results are desired for retrieval, or to exclude any results that were `Entered-in-Error`.
+See the `Status` field below for more detail.

+In cases where results without textual reports are desired, such as General Laboratory or Vital Signs results, the [`Observation`](http://fhir.cerner.com/millennium/r4/clinical/diagnostics/observation/) resource should be used instead.

 * The following [HL7® FHIR® US Core Implementation Guide STU 4.0.0](https://hl7.org/fhir/us/core/STU4/){:target="_blank"} Profiles are supported by this resource: